About the Author

 ICSR Validation

-One or more suspected substance/medicinal product
+- One or more suspected substances/medicinal products

-One or more suspected adverse reaction
+- One or more suspected adverse reactions

 Seriousness